Guest Blog Entry by Anne Meadows

 However, the reality may be very different from the theory.

 Heroin is not just an illegal drug, it is used in a number of medical applications.
-Under its medical name, Diamorphine, heroin is used in various countries as an ingredient in spinal anaesthetics and to treat severe pain from heart attacks and post-surgery for the relief of incision pain.
+Under its medical name, Diamorphine, heroin is used in various countries as an ingredient in spinal anesthetics and to treat severe pain from heart attacks and post-surgery for the relief of incision pain.
 In the UK it is also used routinely in epidurals for women who have had caesareans and it is given by injection during childbirth.
-Morphine, the weaker form of heroin, extracted from the poppy flower is essentially the same thing but without the addition of the chemical acetic anhydride, is present in foods that contain poppy seeds.
+Morphine, the weaker form of heroin extracted from the poppy flower, is essentially the same thing but without the addition of the chemical acetic anhydride.
+This means Morphine is present in foods that contain poppy seeds.
 Poppy seed bread rolls hit the headlines in recent years after consumers experienced morphine-like pain-relieving effects from eating the bread, leading the Food Standards Agency to warn parents of the potential effects on their children.

 Another concern is the true accuracy of animal studies.
 The anatomical makeup of a human being and a mouse or rat are very different and often a positive result in an animal trial will not extrapolate to humans.
 The Northwick Park Trial disaster in 2006 passed animal tests satisfactorily but resulted in six men being rushed to intensive care after they were given an experimental drug.
 One man swelled up so much he became known as the ‘elephant man’.

 The long-term goal is to use addiction vaccines not only for those already affected but on young people who have never tried drugs to prevent them from becoming addicted in the first place.
 To some, this sounds like a wonderful opportunity, while others recoil in horror at the thought of giving their drug naïve children a heroin or cocaine vaccine and not having trust that some kids can just say no.

 Resorting to Vaccines ignores the Root Cause of addiction.